Understanding How FMLA Can Help

 Family Medical Leave Act

 Living with MS means a lifetime of unpredictability.
-You may feel perfectly fine when you go to bed, but sometime during the night, a significant front moves through the neighborhood wreaking havoc on your body.
-Suddenly, getting out of bed to go into work would require the assistance of a powerhouse Olympic team, only they didn’t happen show up at your door to lend a hand this morning.
+You may feel perfectly fine when you go to bed, but sometime during the night, a significant front moves through the neighborhood, wreaking havoc on your body.
+Suddenly, getting out of bed to go to work would require the assistance of a powerhouse Olympic team, only they didn’t happen to show up at your door to lend a hand this morning.
 Therefore, not only can you not go into the office, but neither can your caregiver who has to stand-in for the Olympic team and help out.

 Comments and Innuendoes